Debiasing Central Fixation Confounds Reveals a Peripheral "Sweet Spot" for Human-like Scanpaths in Hard-Attention Vision: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the use of AI tools for language editing and draft refinement; all analyses, results, and claims were verified by the authors.
-This work was supported by the JST SPRING GX Program (Grant Number JPMJSP2108).
+This work was supported by the JST SPRING GX Program (Grant Number JPMJSP2108) and JSPS KAKENHI Grant Number JP25K24741.
 We thank Prof. Hirokazu Takahashi for insightful discussions and helpful comments that inspired this work.